UGentBiomath/COVID19-Model/data/README.md

 ###### CSVs

 Directory that contains the raw CSVs from https://lwillem.shinyapps.io/socrates_rshiny/ (Belgium 2010 Van Hoang 2020).
 Categorised in two subdirectories, `phases` and `decades` (depending on the kind of age stratification), which are again subdivided in one directory per contact location (total, home, work, leisure, transport, school, otherplace).
-Eech of these directories contains CSV files for various contact lengths: less than 5 minutes, less than 15 minutes, more than 15 minutes, more than 1 hour, more than 4 hours.
-These files are named e.g. `willem2012_phases_home_more-than-5min.csv`
+Each of these directories contains CSV files for various contact lengths: all, physical only, less than 5 minutes, less than 15 minutes, more than 15 minutes, more than 1 hour, more than 4 hours.
+These files are named e.g. `willem_2012_phases_home_more_5_min.csv`

 ##### CoMiX